Reference

 Packaging

-You wish to utilize a function from your package in a Jupyter notebook or another Python script located outside of your project directory.
-Attempting to import your module results in ModuleNotFoundError.
-This is because Python’s module search path doesn’t include your project’s directory by default.
+Say you want to use a function from your project in a Jupyter notebook or another script outside your project directory.
+You try to import it and get ModuleNotFoundError.
+This happens because Python doesn’t know where to find your code.

-In this posts, I will summarize two ways to set up python projects.
+In this post, I will summarize two ways to set up Python projects.

 setup.py